ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 just as the Leader does.
 If successful, it includes the result in its response that the Leader will use to continue preparing the report.

-To begin this process, the Helper checks if it recognizes the task ID.
+Upon receipt of an `AggregationJobInitReq`, the Helper checks if it recognizes the task ID.
 If not, then it MUST abort with error `unrecognizedTask`.

 Next, the Helper checks that the report IDs in `AggregationJobInitReq.prepare_inits` are all distinct.
 If two preparation initialization messages have the same report ID, then the Helper MUST abort with error `invalidMessage`.

-The Helper is now ready to process each report share into an outbound prepare step to return to the Leader.
-The responses will be structured as follows:
+To process the aggregation job, the Helper computes an outbound prepare step for each report share.
+This includes the following structures:

 ~~~
 enum {